h123a456rr789y/h123a456rr789y/README.md

 - 🤖 I'm interested in AI applications, especially for human motion prediction and smart sensing topics.
 - ⭐ 2022 Goals:
   - Get my Matster Degree
+  - Accepted on Top Conference of Computer Vision
   - Contribute to some Open Source projects

 ## 🤝 Contact with Me